josdebum/josdebum/README.md

 <img src="Git Profile Header.png" />
 I am a final year Electrical and Electronic Engineering student at the University of Ibadan, Nigeria.
-Some technologies I enjoy working with include Mobile application development (Kotlin and Flutter) and IOT.
+Some technologies I enjoy working with include Mobile application development (Kotlin and Flutter) and IoT.
 Also, I have technical skills such as Programming in C++, Python, Web development, Data structure and Algorithm, System Design, and Architecture.
-I have more than 2years of work experience which includes; internships, working on projects, building mobile applications, etc.
+I have about 2years of work experience which includes; internships, working on projects, building mobile applications, etc. Check out my repositories to view projects I've worked on🙂

 ## Community Engagement
+- Chairperson - Women in Engineering University of Ibadan Student Branch
+- Program Cordinator - Women Tech Maker Ibadan
+- Anitab Org Scholar'21
+- Google Inside Look 2020 Participant
-I volunteer to participate in community-building activities such as organizing events, speaking engagements, taking workshop sessions, etc. I have volunteered and served in more than 5 top local and international student communities in and out of my campus.
+I volunteer to participate in community-building activities such as organizing events, speaking engagements, taking workshop sessions, etc.
 These experiences had helped me acquire soft skills such as leadership, team playing, critical thinking, problem-solving, communication, time management, etc.

 ## Others